wangxianyu7/ANTARESS/Docs/source/Fixed_files/getting_started.rst

 Modules
 -------

-The workflow is organized as modules, which are grouped in three main categories:
+The workflow is organized as modules, which are grouped in three main categories (see :magenta:``Flowchart figure`` above):

 - ``Formatting/correction``: Data first go through these modules, some of which are specific to given instruments.
 Once data are set in the common ``ANTARESS`` format and corrected for instrumental/environmental effects, they can be processed in the same way by the subsequent modules.